 The Enacted DD Form 1391 addresses and incorporates UFC 2-100-01, no further documentation is necessary.
+If this document is not available, alternative approved documentation, as noted in 2- 1.5 General Documentation Requirements may be provided.

-- Not applicable for details and documentation requirements refer to section 2-1.3 Applicability and Compliance of this document. - ➤ Shared Site Approach: Eligible to be documented at a shared site level, if all projects are planned at the same time.
+- Not applicable for details and documentation requirements refer to section 2-1.3 Applicability and Compliance of this document. - Shared Site Approach: Eligible to be documented at a shared site level if all projects are planned at the same time.
 For details and documentation requirements refer to section 2-1.7 Shared Site Approach Requirements of this document.